The Cyrkle: Revival

-In the spring of 2014, the keyboardist of The Cyrkle, Mike Losekamp, joined a Columbus, Ohio based band called The Gas Pump Jockeys, a regionally popular classic rock act performing in the Ohio region and neighboring states.
+In the spring of 2014, the keyboardist of The Cyrkle, Mike Losekamp, joined a Columbus, Ohio-based band called The Gas Pump Jockeys, a regionally popular classic rock act performing in the Ohio region and neighboring states.

 Joining band members Pat McLoughlin (guitarist/vocalist), Scott Langley (drummer), Don White (lead guitarist) and initially bassists Rick Brown (d.
 2015) and later Mike "Roscoe" Rousculp (d.
 2019), the band immediately incorporated the Cyrkle's two biggest hit songs, "Red Rubber Ball" and "Turn Down Day" into their show featuring Losekamp on lead vocals.
 The songs became a highlight of each show the Gas Pump Jockeys performed.

 Buoyed by the crowd's responses and a growing audience, McLoughlin elected to pursue the possibility of merging with surviving members of the original Cyrkle for a possible 50th anniversary reunion tour.
 This mission proved to be more daunting than anticipated.
-Losekamp had had no communications with any of his band mates since The Cyrkle disbanded in 1968 (following the death of Brian Epstein the prior year).
+Losekamp had had no communications with any of his bandmates since The Cyrkle disbanded in 1968, following the death of Brian Epstein the prior year.
 The original lineup had retired from being rock musicians and established professional careers living and working in various parts of the United States.
-They had only performed together twice as a band (sans Losekamp), once in 1981 (in support of the "Hands Across America" event), and a second time in 1988, when they performed at their college reunion in Easton Pennsylvania.
-Although they remained on very friendly terms with each other, they rarely communicated over the next 50 years.
+They had only performed together twice as a band (without Losekamp), once in 1986, in support of the Hands Across America event, and a second time in 1988, when they performed at their college reunion in Easton, Pennsylvania.
+Although they remained on friendly terms with each other, they rarely communicated over the next 50 years.

-Locating the original members to discuss a reunion was challenging for McLoughlin as he searched every state east of The Mississippi River for surviving members.
+Locating the original members to discuss a reunion was challenging for McLoughlin as he searched every state east of the Mississippi River for surviving members.
 He eventually located original drummer Marty Fried, now a lawyer, living in the lower peninsula of Michigan.
 He also found keyboardist Earl Pickens, who had established himself as a surgeon in north Florida.
 In both instances, their very valuable careers were not conducive for being in the revised Cyrkle.
-The Cyrkle's original bass player, Tom Dawes (who had had a very remarkable career as a jingle writer), had died in 2007.
+The Cyrkle's original bass player, Tom Dawes, who had had a subsequent career as a jingle writer, had died in 2007.
 So, McLoughlin set his sights on locating the band's original singer and lead guitarist Don Dannemann.